KyberNetwork/KIPs/KIPs/kip-6.md

 We intend to greatly strengthen the KNC token’s role as a governance and incentive mechanism to allow the KyberDAO to further drive growth and value creation for Kyber Network.

 The current KNC token contract has several design factors that make it unsuitable to meet the fast-changing needs of Kyber’s next phase of growth:
-1. The token is non-upgradable meaning any major improvements and functionality changes require the an inconvenient full smart contract migration
+1. The token is non-upgradable meaning any major improvements and functionality changes require an inconvenient full smart contract migration
 2. The KyberDAO has no steering mechanism for the token’s behaviour
 3. Token supply is fixed, and therefore the KyberDAO is not able to support new initiatives or user growth through funding when when the opportunity arises